ovh/docs/pages/platform/ai/training_tuto_01_train_your_first_model/guide.en-gb.md

 Here you will have to specify a `region` and a `Docker image`.
 Depending on the framework you are using in your project, you will have to select the Docker image that suits you best.
 This will reduce the number of library installations you need to do.

 Make sure to mention in a `requirements.txt` file all the libraries that are not included in the image.
 For example, the *Pytorch* image does not contain the *Pandas* library.
-Since my code uses it, I will have to mention it in my `requirements.txt` file and install it, otherwise the job will not run correctly.
+Since our code uses it, we will have to mention it in our `requirements.txt` file and install it, otherwise the job will not run correctly.

 Then, you can toggle the `I want to link volumes of data to the job` switch, to attach your Object Storage container(s) to your job environment and access the data you have stored in the cloud (dataset, python files, requirements.txt, etc.).